Release Date: August 11, 2017

 Discerning jazz fans searching for something new to get jazzed about don’t need to look too hard, they just need to get hip to the melodic, cool, old school soul meets contemporary funk sound of saxophonist and national recording artist, Reggie Codrington.

-Like many veteran recording artists who have taken many recordings to break through, Reggie has survived his share of disappointments in the music industry, even as he has made a living performing for many years.
-That commitment to overcoming obstacles stems from the difficulties in his childhood of dealing with Ataxic Cerebral Palsy (ACP), a chronic condition that affects muscle coordination and depth perception.
+While the Fayetteville, North Carolina native may be new on some people’s radars, he is actually no stranger to music.
+Reggie has been performing and recording for over a decade, with nine previous albums to his credit, several of which are under the name Reggie C. Like many recording artists who have invested their money, blood, sweat and tears into their musical recordings to break through, Reggie has survived his share of disappointments in the music industry, while still managing to make a living performing the music that speaks his soul’s language.
+His commitment to overcoming obstacles stems from the difficulties in his childhood of dealing with Ataxic Cerebral Palsy (ACP), a chronic condition that affects muscle coordination and depth perception.
 Receiving a curved soprano sax on his 18th birthday led to a major transformation, offering Reggie a comfortable way to play that he had not previously experienced.
 “Something magical happened, and I knew I had found my niche,” he says.
 “I fell in love.”